cannerycoders/chuckdoc/README.md

 Here you'll find a markdown representation of the [ChucK](https://chuck.cs.princeton.edu) documentation including standard `chugins` and `classes`.
-As of 1/23/21, this is the most up-to-date version  and complete of ChucK docs that I've found.
+As of 1/23/21, this is the most up-to-date and complete set of ChucK docs that I've been able to find.
 The updates are the result of ample code spelunking and will remain a work-in-progress.

 You can view the docs directly on github [here](src/index.md) or you can convert them to html for